Alexander Hamilton (film)

-Alexander Hamilton is a 1931 American pre-Code biographical film about Alexander Hamilton, produced and distributed by Warner Bros. and based on the 1917 play Hamilton by George Arliss and Mary Hamlin.
+Alexander Hamilton is a 1931 American pre-Code biographical film about Alexander Hamilton, produced and distributed by Warner Bros.
+Pictures and based on the 1917 play Hamilton by George Arliss and Mary Hamlin.
 It was directed by John G. Adolfi and stars Arliss in the title role.
 It follows the attempts of Hamilton to establish a new financial structure for the United States following the Confederation Period and the establishment of a new Constitution, complicated by the scandal of Hamilton's extramarital affair with Maria Reynolds.
 The film is preserved at the Library of Congress.